-The barrier spans 520 metres across the River Thames near Woolwich, and it protects 125 square kilometres of central London from flooding caused by tidal surges.
+The barrier spans 520 metres across the River Thames near Woolwich.
+It protects 125 square kilometres of central London from flooding caused by tidal surges.

 It became operational in 1982 and has 10 steel gates that can be raised into position across the River Thames.
 When raised, the main gates stand as high as a five-storey building and as wide as the opening of Tower Bridge.
 Each main gate weighs 3,300 tonnes.

 How the Thames Barrier works

 Find out how we forecast when the Thames Barrier should be closed, and watch a video to see how it works:

 The Thames Barrier Information Centre is open Thursday to Sunday for the public and groups.
 It's open Monday to Wednesday for private group talks and conferences.